Institutes, Centers, Programs and Initiatives

 The Brown Center for Faculty Innovation and Excellence at Stetson University promotes faculty vitality and vibrancy through research-based learning opportunities that advance student engagement in and outside of the classroom.

-The Center for Business Intelligence and Analytics, housed within the School of Business Administration, seeks to develop knowledge and skills vital in the fast-changing field of business, through developing cutting-edge managers and analysts with skills in decision-making using analytical techniques.
+The Center for Business Intelligence and Analytics, housed within the School of Business Administration, seeks to develop knowledge and skills vital in the fast-changing field of business, by developing cutting-edge managers and analysts with skills in decision-making using analytical techniques.
 The center provides the framework for joint academic and industry collaboration to develop the next generation of industry experts.

 The Center for Excellence in Advocacy at the College of Law promotes the continuing development of unparalleled advocacy skills through teaching, scholarship and research.